 06.01 Overview and Basis for ROP Data Trending

-leverage ROP program execution data to monitor ROP program health and conduct ROP self-assessment activities, the staff established ROP data trending focus areas that are intended to be complementary to the formal ROP performance metrics.
-The staff will trend and analyze ROP program execution data (as compared to historical averages or expected trends) in these focus areas throughout the year, with the objective of identifying significant trends (positive, negative, stable) or insights into ROP program performance in these areas.
+To leverage ROP program execution data to monitor ROP program health and conduct ROP self-assessment activities, the staff established ROP data trending focus areas that are intended to be complementary to the formal ROP performance metrics.
+The staff will trend and analyze ROP program execution data (as compared to historical averages or expected trends) in these focus areas throughout the year, with the objective of identifying any significant trends (positive, negative, stable) or other insights into ROP program performance in these areas.

-he data and for each data trending focus area will be automated As appropriate, ROP will be data sources, trend, and visualization option for short-term long-term trends.
+To the extent possible, the data processing and data visualization for each data trending focus area will use existing, robust data sources, and be as automated and up-to-date as possible.
+As appropriate, internal ROP stakeholders will be offered opportunities to provide feedback on possible improvements to the selected data sources, the displayed trends, and the available visualization and filtering options for the focus areas as displayed on the ROP data trending dashboard.
+The dashboard should be flexible enough to meet the overall needs of ROP stakeholders, including the ability to observe any short-term or long-term trends.

 The ROP self-assessment data trending dashboard will be monitored on at least a monthly basis by ROP self-assessment staff.
-Should any significant trends or insights be identified (as compared to historical averages or expected trends), the ROP self-assessment lead will provide the data to the appropriate program area lead for further analysis and action, including input to the annual metrics report and ROP self-assessment paper.
+Should any significant trends or insights be identified (as compared to historical averages or expected trends), the ROP self-assessment lead will provide the data to the appropriate program area lead for further analysis and action, including input to the annual ROP metrics report and the ROP self-assessment Commission paper.
 Any identified significant trends or insights from the ROP data trending efforts shall also be discussed as part of the ROP self-assessment briefing at the Agency Action Review Meeting and the associated Commission briefing.
 Additionally, insights from the ROP data trending efforts will inform future ROP self-assessment activities, including topics for effectiveness reviews, focused assessments, and ROP implementation audits.

 06.02 Data Trending Focus Area Selection Criteria

-The standard set of data trending focus areas will adhere to the following criteria: cover aspects of at least of ROP program areas (inspection, assessment, performance indicators, SDP); enough trending and analysis; and be informed by recent , recommendations from other self-assessment activities. mportantly, data trending focus areas data sources, such as inspection-related data from RPS-Inspections, data from the , or other systems.
+The standard set of data trending focus areas will adhere to the following criteria: cover aspects of at least two of the four ROP program areas (inspection, assessment, performance indicators, and SDP); include enough data to allow for meaningful trending and analysis; and be informed by recent ROP program or data changes, data needs or interests of ROP internal and external stakeholders, and recommendations from other ROP self-assessment activities.
+Importantly, when considering the addition of any new data trending focus areas, consider whether the data are available from authoritative data sources through the NRC data warehouse, such as inspection-related data from RPS-Inspections, time-charging data from the Cost Activity Code System (CACS), or other authoritative data systems.

 06.03 Standard Data Trending Focus Areas

-The data trending focus areas include:
+The data trending focus areas will include: